thelovesmith/Learn-Github/README.md

 Sometimes you want to get changes that have been made to the original repository

-1. Add original remote repo with `git remote add upstream https://github.com/mahuntington/asdfasdf.git`
+1. Add original remote repo with `git remote add upstream https://github.com/GA-Dallas/Learn-Github.git` (example)
 	- `upstream` is a conventional name, it can be anything, though
 	- update the URL to that of the original repo NOT your fork
 1. Pull with `git pull upstream master`